Personal Trainer Career Information

 - Nutrition and lifestyle modifications

 - Business and legal skills

-Short-term personal trainer certificate and diploma programs can allow you to gain the fundamental skills and knowledge to take certification examinations and pursue entry-level personal trainer positions.
+Short-term certificate and diploma programs can allow you to gain the fundamental knowledge to take certification examinations and pursue entry-level personal trainer positions.
 However, it is becoming increasingly common for industry employers to require an associate's degree or bachelor's degree in exercise science, kinesiology, or physical education, especially if you are interested in working in a rehabilitation facility or taking on another specialized role.

 If your career goals involve becoming a fitness director, then going on to complete a master's degree program could be a good choice.